rfsheffer/DetailsMetadataExtension/README.md

 # DetailsMetadataExtension

-A plugin which extends a blueprints variables details panel with the ability to add Metadata key/values.
-These keys with value can be queried to have some extra information to work with while for example serializing a property.
-I use it with my games save/load to know which properties are time floats and need to be offset to the new time origin when the level is loaded.
-This plugin is useful for advanced users which need to mark blueprint variables like they can in C++ property meta.
+Editor Only Extension!

+A plugin which exposes the editor only metadata that can be set per property as an extension to the properties panel.
+The metadata is editable and you can add new metadata key values.
+This can be useful for exposing special meta data key values in blueprints which change the appearance of the property or add extra functionality.
+It could also be useful for creating new editor extensions which harnesses metadata to display specific variables in a special way.

 In C++, a property with custom meta looks like this:
 ```